 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

 Simple … first, set up your site as shown in Part Two.
 Then, get everything configured as explained in Part Three.
-Once all of this is in place, you can then connect all of the dots using plugins.
+After all this is in place, you can then automate various processes with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some WordPress plugins that can:
+Let’s take a look now at a number of traffic-generation WordPress plugins that can:

 - Distribute comments automatically to other blogs

-- Post content via RSS to other sites
+- Distribute content via RSS to other websites

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, Google+ and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/